-Plans/Part D Sponsors may allow contracted providers to announce new or continuing affiliations.
+Plans/Part D sponsors may allow contracted providers to announce new or continuing affiliations.

 Continuing affiliation announcements may be made through direct mail, email, phone, or advertisement.
-The announcement must clearly state that the provider may also contract with other Plans/Part D Sponsors.
+The announcement must clearly state that the provider may also contract with other plans/Part D sponsors.
+A provider affiliation announcement may not contain marketing information, as defined in CMS at 42 CFR 422.2260

 New provider affiliation announcements may be made once within the first 30 days of a new contract agreement.
-In the announcement, Plans/Part D Sponsors may allow contracted providers to name only one (1) Plan/Part D Sponsor.
+In the announcement, plans/Part D sponsors may allow contracted providers to name only one plan/Part D sponsor.
 This may be done through direct mail, by email, or by telephone.

-Neither the Plan/Part D Sponsor nor the contracted provider is required to notify beneficiaries that the provider may contract with other Plans/Part D Sponsors in new affiliation announcements.
+Neither the plan/Part D sponsor nor the contracted provider is required to notify beneficiaries that the provider may contract with other plans/Part D sponsors in new affiliation announcements.
 Any affiliation communication materials that describe plans in any way, (e.g., benefits, formularies), must be approved by Medicaid and CMS.
 Commonwealth Care Alliance is responsible to work with the contracted provider to ensure approval is granted from both Medicaid and CMS.

-For more details, please see the current Medicare Marketing Guidelines.
-Marketing Guidelines are updated minimally once per year.
+For more details, please see the current Medicare Advantage Communication Requirements at 42 CFR 422.2260 and the Medicare Communications Marketing Guidelines, updated 3/16/2022.
+Marketing guidelines are updated typically once per year.

-SECTION 15: Compliance and FRAUD, WASTE & ABUSE programs
+SECTION 15: Compliance and FRAUD, WASTE & ABUSE Programs